mlin/miniwdl-cloud/README.md

 # miniwdl-cloud

 Orchestrate a cloud fleet to run [WDL](https://openwdl.org/) workflows using [miniwdl](https://github.com/chanzuckerberg/miniwdl) and [Docker Swarm mode](https://docs.docker.com/engine/swarm/).
-This is for advanced operators who are comfortable with provisioning infrastructure using [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) in their own cloud account.
+This is for advanced operators who are comfortable with provisioning infrastructure using [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) in their own cloud account, and then SSHing into it to invoke `miniwdl run`.

 AWS is targeted initially, and we'd love help with other clouds!

 ## Overview of moving parts (AWS)